nebari-dev/nebari/docs/source/installation/setup.md

 # Setup Initialization

-QHub handles the initial setup and management of configurable data science environments, allowing to users to attain seamless deployment with Github Actions.
+QHub handles the initial setup and management of configurable data science environments, allowing users to attain seamless deployment with Github Actions or GitLab Workflows.

-QHub can be installed on a bare-metal server using HPC, on a CLoud provider or even locally for testing purposes.
-Analyse the options below to discover what option suits best your specific use case.

-## Local Deployment or Existing Kubernetes Cluster

-The local version is recommended for testing QHub's components due to its simplicity.
-Choose the local mode if:

-- You already have Kubernetes clusters
-- You want to test these Kubernetes clusters
-- You have available local compute setup
-- You want to try out QHub with a quick-install to see how it works, without setting up environment variables

-You should choose another installation option if you are starting from scratch (i.e., no clusters yet) and aiming to have a production environment.

-Found your match?
-Head over to the [tips for testing docs](https://docs.qhub.dev/en/stable/source/dev_guide/testing.html) for more details.

-## HPC Deployment

-The [QHub HPC](https://hpc.qhub.dev/en/latest/) should be your choice if:
-- You have highly optimized code that require highly performant infrastructure
-- You have existing infrastructure already available
-- You expect that your infrastructure will **not** exceed the existing resources capabilities
-> NOTE: Although it is possible to deploy QHub HPC on the Cloud, it is not generally recommended due to possible high
-> costs.
-For more information, check out the [base cost](../admin_guide/cost.md) section of the docs.

-## Kubernetes Deployment
+QHub will be deployed on a cloud of your choice (AWS, Google Cloud, Azure, or Digital Ocean), first preparing requisite cloud infrastructure including a Kubernetes cluster.

-The Kubernetes version of QHub is considered to be the default option.
-If you are not sure which option to choose, try this one.
-It is suitable to most use cases, specially when:
+It is suitable for most use cases, especially when:
-- You require a scalable infrastructure
+- You require scalable infrastructure
-- You aim to have a production environment with GitOps enabled by default
+- You aim to have a production environment with administration managed via simple configuration stored in git

-The QHub version requires a choice of [Cloud provider](#cloud-provider), [authentication (using Auth0, GitHub, or password based)](#authentication), [domain registration](#domain-registry), and CI provider (GitHub Actions).
+QHub requires a choice of [Cloud provider](#cloud-provider), [authentication (using Auth0, GitHub, or password based)](#authentication), [domain registration](#domain-registry), and CI provider (GitHub Actions).